ascartabelli/lamb/README.md

   See the main header: because it's docile like a lamb.

 ## <a name="changelog"></a> Changelog

+- **v0.34.0 - *2016/07/19***
+  - **API change**: `filter`, `forEach`, `map`, `reduce` and `reduceRight` aren’t array generics anymore and have been replaced with performant custom implementations as JS engines didn’t get any better.
+Unlike native methods, these custom implementations won’t skip unassigned or deleted indexes in arrays.
+  - Overall performance improvements (other than the ones caused by the aforementioned custom implementations) and some code clean-up

 - **v0.33.0 - *2016/07/08***
   - **API change**: `sortedInsert` now accepts array-like objects